ioccc-src/winner/2020/ferguson1/HACKING.md

 doesn't mean it's the whole truth: no misleading comments but misleading document that talks about some parts of the code!

-In this document I provide information to the herpetologist hackers to help them to modify certain things and add features for their studying of snakes.
-Or if you prefer you can be the snake studying the herpetologist.
-Whichever character you prefer to play doesn't really matter.

-Please do not assume that just because something is in this file means that it's complete or will work without any changes.
+Please do not assume that just because something is in this file means that it's complete or will work without any changes (see above).
 As I have changed the game over development stages some features have been dramatically changed and some of these ideas could be incompatible now or otherwise impractical.
 Also you might find in fact that some of these leave more questions than answers (e.g. some require making decisions for specific problems one might encounter)!

 With that said here's the C sibilancy (the herpetologist programmer's and snake's syllabary) for all snake and herpetologist programmers alike.

+# Modifying and adding additional features to the code

 * Modifications